MPdeM/Air-Polution-and-Health/README.md

 3) census data forthe same recent years.
 With this data we wanted to create heat maps and do colocatization of reported pollutant concentrations and prevalence in US.
 We also wanted to check if the there was more prevalence of cases where people has lower income becouse US health system is not public like in other countries in EU.

-Methodology: we took full advantage of the tools learned in class (DATA ANALYTICS AND VISUALIZATION BOOT CAMP HARVARD EXTENSION SCHOOL 2019-2020) and includes the use of the scrips that covered: graphical representation with Matplotlib, APIs (census API, geolocation), basic statistical analysis using Scipy, and gmaps.
+Methodology: We used  Matplotlib, APIs (census API, geolocation), basic statistical analysis using Scipy, and gmaps.

 The data was extracted from the following sources: